diggerwoo/libocli/doc/Quick Start Guide.md

 Libocli is actuall an add-on which encapsulate GNU Readline to provide command lexcial parsing, syntax parsing and callback excecution.
 By utilizing Libocli, develper need only focus on CLI syntax design, and callback implementaion.
+In this section I describe how to use Libocli to quickly build a ping command which has optioal arguments syntax.

-## 1.1 Create a command and register syntax
+## 1.1 Create a command and register syntaxes

 Below codes are from [example/netutils.c](../example/netutils.c)